 1. Understand what a recession is and what it means for you

-An economic recession is not always easy to define.
-Technically, a recession means there is a marked slowdown in business activity across the economy that lasts more than a few months.1 But many economists think of a recession as reduced growth for six months or more.2
+An economic recession may not always be easy to define.
+Technically, a recession means there is a marked slowdown in business activity across the economy that lasts more than a few months.1 But other economists think of a recession as reduced growth for six months or more.2

-When businesses cut back production because of lower demand for their products, layoffs might follow.
-And when layoffs lead to cuts in household income, consumers tend to be more careful about their spending.
+When businesses cut back production because of lower demand for their products, for example, layoffs might follow.3 And when layoffs lead to cuts in household income, consumers often look to be careful about their spending.
 Then demand for products goes down even more.

-That’s why many experts think the economy may slow enough to slide into recession.
-And this possibility leads many people to worry about how they will pay the bills if they lose income.
+That’s why many experts think the economy may slow enough to slide into recession.4 And this possibility leads many people to worry about the potential of lost income as well as paying bills.

 2. Review your personal finances

 Of course, anytime is a good time to take a close look at your finances.
-But with a possible slowdown coming, it’s important to do it now.
+But with a possible slowdown coming, doing it now may help you feel better.

 Many people find that talking to a financial professional can help relieve some of their stress.
 Recession or not, a certified financial planner can help you set goals and track your progress.
 For example, if you don’t know how you will cope if you lose your job, they can help you come up with a plan.

-If you already work with a financial planner, set up a call to explore “what ifs?”
-Playing out a few scenarios will show you how long you can get by on your emergency savings.
-And you’ll be ready to act fast and adjust spending if you need to.
+If you already work with a financial planner, you could set up a call to explore “what ifs?”
+Playing out a few scenarios may show you how long you can get by on your emergency savings.
+And it could help you get ready to act fast and adjust spending if you need to.

-Even if you check your money picture regularly, it’s still a good idea to plan what you will do if your income takes a hit.
+Even if you check your money picture regularly, it’s still a good idea to plan what you might do if your income takes a hit.